IceGawd/cse15l-lab-reports/labreport3.md

 		assertArrayEquals(new int[]{3, 2, 1}, ArrayExamples.reversed(input1));
 	}
 ```
-## An input that doesn’t induce a failure, as a JUnit test and any associated code
+## An input that doesn’t induce a failure
 ```
 	@Test
 	public void testReversed() {